jieyu/konvoy-poc/behind-nat-gateway/README.md

 ### Simulation environment

 Docker on MacOS naturally simulates the network topology mentioned above.
-A Docker container launched on MacOS will be able to access the internet and the MacOS host network using a special DNS [host.docker.internal][docker-host-internal]
+A Docker container launched on MacOS will be able to access the internet and the MacOS host network using a special DNS [host.docker.internal][docker-host-internal].
 However, processes running on the MacOS host are not able to access those containers directly.

-Therefore, in this POC, we will use Docker containers to simulate hosts in a DMA behind a NAT gateway, and use MacOS host to simulate the bootstrap node.
+Therefore, in this POC, we will use Docker containers to simulate hosts in a DMZ behind a NAT gateway, and use the MacOS host to simulate the bootstrap node.

 ## Steps